 Substitution reactions are well known and longtime applied reactions for building in or replacing function groups on aromatic or aliphatic organic molecules.
 Depending on the behavior of the leaving group, the reactions can be performed in a catalytic or non-catalytic environment.
 These reactions are good solutions to create new molecules and even whole structure libraries.

 The production rate of continuous flow reactions depends only on the longevity of the catalyst, or when the reaction goes in non-catalytic circumstances, the productivity depends only on time.
-Thus the flow chemical solutions for these reactions can be industrially interesting.
+Because of these, continuous flow solutions for these reactions can be interesting, especially for industry.

-Thalesnano’s H-Cube Pro™ reactor can maintain 150°C temperature and 100 bar pressure in liquid flow system.
-The catalyst cartridges (CatCarts) used with it can be filled with more than 100 types of catalysts, while the online linked ThalesNano Gas Module (for external gas supply from cylinders up to 200 bar) can controll 13 different gases, allowing numerous variations of triphasic systems to be created, therefore the number of potential substitution reactions is very high.
+When the Gas Module is attached to the system (with an external gas supply from cylinders up to 200 bar), 13 additional gases can be used with the H-Cube® Pro, allowing numerous variations of triphasic systems to be created, therefore the number of potential substitution reactions is very high.

 Substitution reaction with the Phoenix Flow Reactor